We receive referral fees from partners (advertising disclosure)

-In the state of Louisiana, death records start off as private records then they become publicly available 50 years after the record file date.
-There are restrictions to obtaining death certificates for individuals who passed on within the last 50 years.
-Below is a list of people who are eligible to request for a death certificate:
+In the state of Louisiana, death records initially begin as private records and become publicly available 50 years after the date the record was filed.
+There are restrictions on obtaining death certificates for individuals who passed away within the last 50 years.
+Eligible individuals who can request a death certificate include:

-Step 1: Go to Archives.com and sign in using your email address and password.
+Step 1: Visit Archives.com and log in using your email address and password.

-Step 2: Navigate through the options provided by using the buttons at the page’s very top.
-Click on the ‘Search’ button to load the Louisiana state death records page.
+Step 2: Navigate through the options at the top of the page and click on the “Search” button to access Louisiana state death records.

-Step 4: Provide as much information about the deceased as possible.
+Step 4: Provide as much information as possible about the deceased.

-Step 5: In the ‘Location’ box, key in Louisiana.
-The site provides a match as soon as you enter the first few letters.
+Step 5: In the “Location” box, type in “Louisiana.”
+The site will provide a match as you enter the first few letters.

-Step 6: Scroll through the list of records until you get to the records of the individual you are interested in.
+Step 6: Scroll through the list of records until you find the individual you are interested in.

-Step 7: Check on the name of the deceased to have a look the death record currently available online.
-Usually, you can obtain their full name and their maiden name if they were previously married.
-You can also get to find out about their burial arrangements, including whether they were cremated or buried, as well as information on whether a biographical sketch is available.
+Step 7: Click on the name of the deceased to view the available death record.
+You can typically find their full name, including any maiden name if applicable.
+Additionally, you can access information about their burial arrangements, such as whether they were cremated or buried, and whether a biographical sketch is available.

-An official death certificate is legal document that is issued directly by the Louisiana state government or any similar organization.
-This document provides vital information including the individual’s name, physical address, date of birth, and date of death.
+An official death certificate is a legal document issued by the Louisiana state government or a similar organization.
+It includes vital information such as the individual’s name, address, date of birth, and date of death.

-Death records are official documents that give any useful information about a deceased individual.
-If you are conducting genealogical research, these records are highly important as they contain a bunch of the information that you would need to learn more about your ancestry.
-Information you can obtain from death records includes the full name, date of birth, date of death, and place of death.
+Death records are official documents containing valuable information about a deceased individual.
+These records are essential for genealogical research, providing details like the full name, date of birth, date of death, and place of death.

-According to the Revised Statutes in Louisiana, vital records including birth records, divorce records, marriage records, adoption records, death records, as well as other life records are publicly available to all eligible parties that have a direct relationship to the individual named on the record.
+According to Louisiana Revised Statutes, vital records, including birth, divorce, marriage, adoption, and death records, are accessible to eligible parties with a direct relationship to the individual named on the record.

-Requesters who wish to get a hold of a death record must be well acquainted with basic facts associated with it including the deceased’s name, a valid reason for death record request, the death date, the county or city of death as well as a valid proof of identification.
+Requesters must have basic information related to the death record, including the deceased’s name, a valid reason for requesting the death record, the date of death, the county or city of death, and valid proof of identification.

 Disclaimer: OurPublicRecords mission is to give people easy and affordable access to public record information, but OurPublicRecords does not provide private investigator services or consumer reports, and is not a consumer reporting agency per the Fair Credit Reporting Act.
 You may not use our site or service or the information provided to make decisions about employment, admission, consumer credit, insurance, tenant screening, or any other purpose that would require FCRA compliance.